 Jeffrey P. Altman

-Mr. Altman has broad experience in the world of nonprofit organizations, including trade associations, foundations, professional societies and political organizations.
-His primary areas of skill include governance, tax, contracts, lobbying/ethics/campaign finance compliance, insurance/risk management, executive employment contracts, non-dues revenue and affinity programs.
+Jeff Altman has broad experience in the world of nonprofit organizations, including trade associations, foundations, professional societies and political organizations.
+His primary areas of skill include governance, tax, lobbying/ethics/campaign finance compliance, insurance/risk management (including subpoenas and claims), executive employment contracts, non-dues revenue and affinity programs.
 In addition to providing business and legal counsel based on his extensive knowledge of the best practices of such organizations, he serves as director and officer to a number of nonprofit organizations.

 He is a partner in the firm and received his undergraduate degree from Yale College and his law degree from the Tulane University School of Law, Order of the Coif.
 He is admitted in the District of Columbia.